Why a Sensory Space?

 Below are 13 of my favorite items for a sensory space.
 As always, I only recommend items I am familiar with and have seen work well for individuals.

-These bubble tube floor lamps with “fish” provide the effects of a fish tank without the hassle.
-Many will find it even more relaxing than a fish tank as the bubbles and colors can be incredibly calming.
-There is a soothing sound from the motor that has the effect of providing a white noise.
+This jellyfish lamp provides the effects of a fish tank without the hassle.
+Many will find it even more relaxing than a fish tank as the jellyfish movement and colors can be incredibly calming.
 Filling this with distilled water or water with minerals removed is necessary for it to function properly.

 Sensory socks provide a calming effect on many individuals.
-They can also be used to work on stretching and strength.
-These socks can be thrown in the wash.
-They do come in different sizes, so be sure to order the right size for the individual it is being purchased for.
+They are also great for working on stretching and strength.
+These socks are safe to throw in the wash.
+They come in different sizes, so be sure to order the right size for your child.

 Need a great fidget for adults and kids alike?
 These wacky tracks can’t be beat!
 There is a slight clicking noise when maneuvered, but nothing that others around would find to be annoying or anything like that.

 Pin Art is always a hit in any sensory space!
-The pins have a calming sensation on the skin and great shapes can be made to show others.
+The pins have a calming sensation on the skin.
+Children (and adults) enjoy creating fun shapes with them!

 Squishies have a pleasant scent to them.
 They regain their shape somewhat slowly when squeezed.
 They can be super relaxing.
 Squishies are made out of polyurethane foam.
 I wouldn’t recommend them for spaces where many hands will be touching them or for individuals who like to put things in their mouths, but they are great for those individuals who love the kinesthetic feel and scent of them.